How does having a remote PO work?

 Once the roadmap has been shared and agreed with stakeholders within the business, the PO must then ensure visibility of each product plan to the team, which is essentially what drives the team and helps them deliver value to the client.
 Additionally, the PO runs refinement sessions, where the work order is planned, and tasks are delegated throughout the team, broken down into manageable pieces for them to tackle.
 During each session, the PO will remind their team of the requirements from the stakeholders and what should be achieved from each piece of work.
 To enable maximum value, the PO will also work closely with designers to discuss the design and flow of different product features.

 All people involved in the development process – the teams from both client and Godel sides, the stakeholders and the PO will have regular demo sessions, where they are able to go through and show off the new features which they have been working on.
 Ultimately, these sessions provide time for the team to show how features can be utilises to their full potential and get feedback from the stakeholders about how they can improve them further.
 It’s important to understand that each team member is treated as equal, and are all considered to be an integral, interdependent part of the team.
 Each employee, whether they sit on the Godel or client side, have shared responsibilities.
 These responsibilities will also be rotated from time to time, so that developers can understand one another’s role and the importance of each of them.
 Team members are also encouraged to share ideas and suggestions on how product features or team processes can be improved, in order to add value for both sides of the engagement.

-Despite there being some clear differences between a client having an offsite or onsite PO, the underlying similarity is that communication, as well as personal characteristics, are both crucial in the success of the product and the value it delivers for Godel, their client and the end user.
-On top of this, it is the high-level of dedication and focus on the product which is a mutual need, whether the PO sits on the Godel or client side.
+Despite there being clear differences between a client having an offsite or onsite PO, the underlying similarity is that the PO’s communication and personal characteristics are crucial in the success of the product and the value it delivers.
+On top of this, it is the high-level of dedication and focus on the product which is what really matters, whether the PO sits on the Godel or client side.